crosswalk-project/crosswalk-website/documentation/Tizen_IVI_extensions/20-Build_application_and_extension.md

     <tizen SDK>/tools/i386-linux-gnueabi-gcc-4.5/bin/i386-linux-gnueabi-gcc-4.5.4.exe

+If you are using a later revision of the SDK, you may find that the compiler is in a different directory and has a different name, reflecting the `gcc` version (e.g. `gcc` may be at version 4.8 rather than 4.5).

 The Tizen SDK also provides a *rootstrap*, which contains headers and libraries for compiling your code against.
 For code you intend to run on the emulator, the rootstrap is located at:

     <tizen SDK>/platforms/mobile-3.0/rootstraps/mobile-3.0-emulator.native

+**Note:** This rootstrap is for Tizen mobile, rather than Tizen IVI.
+This is because there is no dedicated Tizen IVI rootstrap as yet.
+In future, when a dedicated Tizen IVI rootstrap *is* available, you should use that instead of the mobile one.
+However, for the time being, the libraries in the mobile rootstrap are representative of what you can expect on a Tizen IVI target, and are acceptable for compiling the C code below to run on such a target.

 You can use a small `makefile` to invoke the compiler and generate the header file for the JavaScript API.
 The make file will also contain some conditional code, so that if the `TIZEN_SDK` environment variable is set, the Tizen SDK compiler and rootstrap will be used for compilation.